agaveplatform/rstudio/README.md

 and made available in your RStudio session environment.
-Thus, by setting the AGAVE_USERNAME, AGAVE_PASSWORD, and AGAVE_TENANT variables in your container environment, you will be able to start interacting with the Agave Platform without having to deal with authentication, client key management, etc. in the CLI or any of the Agave SDK you use.
+Thus, by setting the AGAVE_USERNAME, AGAVE_PASSWORD, and AGAVE_TENANT variables in your container environment, you will be able to start interacting with the Agave Platform without having to deal with authentication, client key management, etc. in theå CLI or any of the Agave SDK you use.

 The docker compose file included in this repository will look for the